secretstartups/handbook/spending-company-money/index.html.md

 ## Expense Policy

 1. Max Expense Amount - [$5,000 USD](/handbook/total-rewards/compensation/#exchange-rates) - NOTE - If you are a corporate credit card holder, please refer to the [corporate credit card policy section](/handbook/finance/accounting/#credit-card-use-policy) for those specific instructions and thresholds.
-1. Receipts are required for all expenses
+1. Receipts are required for all expenses.
 1. Expenses must be submitted within 30 days of purchase/spend.
 This helps the Company to better manage our budget and ensures accurate monthly financial reporting.

 For further information on Expenses, visit the [Expenses handbook section](/handbook/finance/expenses/).

 The aforementioned section covers details including:
-1. Reimbursing coworking fees and external office space.
+1. Reimbursing coworking fees and external office space
 1. Office equipment and workspace supplies
 1. Work-related online courses and professional development certifications
 1. Year-end holiday party budget